anilkunchalaece/BasicElectronicsCourseWork/basicElectronics.md

 </p>
 ![P type Material](images/pTypeMaterial.jpg)
 <p>
 a semiconductor that has been doped with an acceptor is called a p-type semiconductor; "p" stands for positive.Notice that the material as a whole remains electrically neutral.
 In this case, the holes are the majority carriers, while the electrons are the minority carriers.
+The P-type material is electrically neutral.
 </p>
 **N-type Material**
 <p>